abhinandanarya06/cafeteria/README.md

   - can add items to their cart
   - can edit items quantity or delete items from cart
   - can place order based on items on cart

+- All user can update their profile too

 # Setup